jayronsoares/one_hundred_sql/sql_query_best_practices.md

 1. **Indexing**
    - Creating indexes on columns can enhance query speed, particularly for columns frequently used in filtering operations.
-   - Example: Creating an index on a frequently filtered column like "product_id" in an e-commerce database:
      ```sql
      CREATE INDEX idx_product_id ON products (product_id);
      ```